gorenje/rippenstein/works/slider.md

 The Elves are busy working on a new version that will store data in your browser.
 Thus data will be stored on each device separately.

-This will imply that you won't be able to share data across devices but it also means that data isn't stored on expensive server-side hard drives - your data, you pay!
+This will imply that you won't be able to share data across devices but it also means that data isn't stored on expensive server-side hard drives - *your data, you pay*!

 But until the Elves completely this, data continues to be stored on the server but anonymously and without meaning.

 ## But what if I'm a CIS person?

-If don't particularly what to slide your gender, there are four other sliders available: [mood](https://mood.sldr.in), [politics](https://politics.sldr.in), [weather](https://weather.sldr.in) and [gratitude](https://gratitude.sldr.in) - each provide the same non-interpretative features of the gender slider.
+If don't particularly want to fluidify your gender, there are four other sliders available: [mood](https://mood.sldr.in), [politics](https://politics.sldr.in), [weather](https://weather.sldr.in) and [gratitude](https://gratitude.sldr.in) - each providing the same non-interpretative and meaningless features of the Gender Slider.

-## Can I request another slider?
+## Can I request another slider topic?

-No. But that doesn't mean that this answer isn't fluid.
+No. But that doesn't mean that this answer is final.

 If you have a specific topic on which you would like to slide, you could also just reinterpret the topic the slider to be something else - Gregorius doesn't mind nor care!

+*Protip:* [Pay4Pro](/pay4pro) provides motivational inspiration for Elves and Humans alike.

 ## I tried it out but it seems broken ...